emanoelsg/emanoelsg/README.md

 ---
-## 🚀 Philosophy

-> "Good software is built step by step.
-> My goal is to write code that is clear, maintainable,
-> and easy to improve over time."

 ⭐ If you like my work, consider starring a repository
 🤝 Always open to collaborations, partnerships, and cool ideas